Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

 Here we assume the data can be divided into $K$ classes, with $\hat{p}_{mk}$ representing the portion of training observations in the $m$th region that are from the $k$th class.
-The Gini index, therefore, represents a measure of the total variance across the $K$ classes, which is often referred to as node purity; $G$ assumes small values, or is ``pure," when $\hat{p}_{mk}$ is near zero or one, meaning nearly none or nearly all of the training observations in the $m$th region are from the $k$th class, respectively.
-So, to construct a binary split, we consider all predictors $X_1,...,X_p$ at all possible values $s$, and select the feature and cutpoint such that $G$ is minimized.
-A classification tree is built by iteratively performing these splits on training data until reaching a specified node purity threshold.
-A test set can then be read into the tree, and a predictive accuracy rate computed~\cite{statlearning}.
-We note that based on their definition, the splits in classification trees divide the feature space into a series of half-planes, or rectangles in 2D.
+Cross-entropy, therefore, represents a measure of node purity.
+A region $m$ is ``pure" when $D_m$ assumes a small value.
+This occurs when $\hat{p}_{mk}$ is near zero or one for each $k$, meaning nearly none or nearly all of the training observations in the $m$th region are from the $k$th class, respectively.
+So, to construct a binary split, we consider all predictors $X_1,...,X_c$ at all possible values $b$, and select the feature and cutpoint such that the sum of the $D_m$'s associated with the two new regions generated by the split is minimized.
+A classification tree is built by iteratively performing these splits on training data until reaching a specified node purity threshold or minimum number of observations per node.
+A test set can then be classified using the tree, and a predictive accuracy rate computed~\cite{statlearning}.

+Traditionally, all potential features are passed to the classification tree algorithm, which selects those features and associated splits which lead to optimal node purity.
+It is often the case in this traditional approach, though, that more than one, two, or three features appear in the splitting rules for the resultant tree, given there are at least that many features provided during the construction phase.
+Given our desire to provide a visual accompaniment to our quantitative results, we opt for a non-traditional approach to constructing our classification trees, only providing them with one, two, or three potential features.
+This way we can visualize the resultant splits of the features in 1D, 2D, or 3D space.

+In our study, $K=15$, corresponding to the 15 different cell lines in the dataset.
+We construct all possible trees that use one, two, or three of the features described in Section 3.2, such as EOR@2000Hz ($(1/5)\sum_{\ell=60}^{64}Y_i(t_\ell, \nu_4)$) and R2H@16000Hz ($(1/5)\sum_{\ell=4}^{8}Y_i(t_\ell, \nu_7)$).
+For example, one single-feature tree is based on $X_1$=EOR@2000Hz; each split in the tree is based on an optimal cutpoint corresponding to a particular value of this feature.
+As there are 29 features, we obtain 29 single-feature trees.
+Next we build trees using each pair of features: in one such tree, for example, we allow node splits on either $X_1$=EOR@2000Hz or $X_2$=R2H@16000Hz.
+We construct ${29 \choose 2}=406$ such trees, and similarly ${29 \choose 3}=3654$ trees involving three features.